progmamun/issue-tracker/README.md

 4. Run `npm install` to install the dependencies.
 5. Run `npx prisma migrate dev` to generate your database tables.
 6. Run `npm run dev` to start the web server.

+---

+- $ Run 'openssl rand -base64 32' to generate a secret.